srgk26/EasyPlotting.jl/README.md

 At the moment, only heatmap plotting is available.
 Additional plot types will be added in the future.

 This GUI is coded in pure Julia.
-Source scripts are uploaded in the src folder, and executables are uploaded in the App/<version>/MacOS_exec folder.
-Currently, only Mac OS executable binaries are provided (though welcome to use the Julia main_code.jl source code and execute from within the Julia REPL).
+Source scripts are uploaded in the src folder, and executables will be uploaded in the App/v0.1/MacOS_exec/ folder very soon.
+Currently, only Mac OS executable binaries will be provided (though welcome to use the Julia main_code.jl source code and execute from within the Julia REPL).
 In the near future, fully-functional, standalone applications and executables will be supported for Mac/Windows/Linux distributions.

 If anyone would like to contribute, please feel free to submit a pull request.
 If any issues, please also feel free to open an issue.
-If particular plotting types are requested to be added into the app, pls open an issue as well.
+If particular plotting types are requested to be added into the app, please open an issue as well.

 **Credits**